HuntsmanCancerInstitute/UMIScripts/docs/Usage.md

     bam_umi_dedup.pl --in input.bam --out output.bam --umi name --cpu $CPU

-By default, one mismatch is tolerated when de-duplicating with UMI sequences.
+One mismatch (by default) is tolerated when de-duplicating with UMI sequences.
+This is an advantage over the other tools which do not tolerate mismatches. **Note** that extreme depth may substantially slow down execution time when mismatches are tolerated.
+For `bam_umi_dedup`, a maximum depth is allowed for mismatch tolerance before mismatch checking is dropped to avoid extreme impact (runtime of days!?).
-**Note** that extreme depth may substantially slow down execution time when mismatches are tolerated.
-For `bam_umi_dedup`, a maximum depth is allowed for mismatch tolerance before mismatch checking is dropped to avoid extreme impact (runtime of days).
-Dropping mismatch tolerance completely will also improve runtime.
+Dropping mismatch tolerance completely will improve runtime.

 ### Performance